cdsds210/b1-final-exam-review/src/algorithms.md

 d.
 Data structures

-- Arrays, temporary buffer/array for merging, recursion stack.
+- vectors, temporary buffer/vector for merging, recursion stack.

 Notes: Merge sort is stable and has reliable performance; useful when worst-case guarantees or stability are needed.